GreeshmaBellamkonda-1/GreeshmaBellamkonda-1/README.md

 # Hello, I'm Greeshma Bellamkonda! 👋

 ## About Me
-I am a Full Stack Developer with a solid foundation in Java and MERN stack technologies, dedicated to creating scalable and user-friendly applications.
-My passion for technology drives me to continuously learn and innovate, particularly in computer architecture and system design.
+Full Stack Developer with a solid foundation in Java and MERN stack technologies, dedicated to creating scalable and user-friendly applications.
+Driven by a keen interest in computer architecture and system design, with a passion for optimizing software performance.

 ## Skills 🛠️
 - **Languages**: